justin-wahyudi/ActualWebsite/README.md

-## Welcome to LaLakers Pages
+## Welcome to ShoeInfo Pages

-This page is designed to help inform Los Angeles Lakers fans and people interested in basketball, along with other news.
+This page is designed to help inform people about shoes and the circulation around the web.

-### Markdown
+### Current Drops

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for